 Electrify Federal Fleets.
-Fund agency procurement of electric vehicles, including for USPS, DOD, and National Park Service (see, for example, H.R.
-2, Sec.
-50002).
+Fund agency procurement of zero-emission vehicles, including for USPS, DOD, and National Park Service (see, for example, Sec.
+50002 of H.R.
+2).

 Sustainable Aviation Fuels.
-Extend the existing biodiesel tax credit for aviation fuels (see Section 201 of the GREEN Act) and provide demonstration grants for sustainable aviation fuels (see Sec.
-10201 of H.R.
-2).
+Establish sustainable aviation fuel tax credits, including a blenders tax credit that is proportional to the amount of climate benefit the fuels deliver, and grant programs for sustainable aviation fuels, such as proposed in Rep. Brownley’s Sustainable Aviation Fuel Act/H.R.
+8769 and Section 10201 of H.R.
+2.

 TRANSIT AND SMART GROWTH

 Transit and Commuter Rail Investment.
-Increase transit and commuter rail operations and capital investment funding, prioritizing investments in disadvantaged communities and with at least $150 billion over five years for FTA formula and bus grants, $25 billion for Capital Investment Grants, $30 billion for Amtrak, and $30 billion for rail grants.
+Increase transit and commuter rail operations and capital investment funding, prioritizing investments in disadvantaged communities and with at least $150 billion over five years for Federal Transit Administration (FTA) formula and bus grants, $25 billion for Capital Investment Grants, $30 billion for Amtrak, and $30 billion for rail grants.

 Expand Transit Funding.
-Increase funding and financing for DOT’s Federal Transit Administration (FTA) and enhance block and competitive grant programs such as DOT’s BUILD, Private Activity Bonds, the National Highway Freight Program, TIFIA, and RIFF to spur integrated community infrastructure investment, deliver local environmental and economic development benefits, and expand affordable and clean options for transit between communities (see Rep. Maxine’s Transportation Infrastructure Job Creation Act/H.R.
+Increase funding and financing for DOT’s Federal Transit Administration (FTA) and enhance block and competitive grant programs such as DOT’s BUILD, Private Activity Bonds, the National Highway Freight Program, TIFIA, and RRIF to spur integrated community infrastructure investment, deliver local environmental and economic development benefits, and expand affordable and clean options for transit between communities (see Rep. Maxine’s Transportation Infrastructure Job Creation Act/H.R.
 1428).

 Smart Growth Funding.
 Increase formula funding, including at least $7 billion for the Transportation Alternatives Program (such as through Sec.
 1206 of H.R.
 2), to build higher-density, transit-oriented, mixed-use neighborhoods that are walkable and bikeable, prioritizing investments in disadvantaged communities.
-Ensure that funding drives growth in resilient, safe and affordable locations.
+Ensure that funding drives growth in resilient, safe, and affordable locations.

 Planning, Engagement, and Review.
-Create significant new funding for community outreach, long-range planning, permitting, and environmental reviews to speed project delivery under appropriate conditions and to make sure that development doesn’t burden disadvantaged communities and that their voices are heard in the process.
+Create significant new funding for community outreach, long-range planning, permitting, and environmental reviews to speed project delivery under appropriate conditions and to make sure that development does not burden disadvantaged communities and that their voices are heard in the process.

 BUILDING DECARBONIZATION

 Consumer Incentives for Electric Appliances.
-Provide point-of-sale and mail-in rebates for electric appliances in replacement of fossil fuel appliances to deploy heat pumps for space and water heating, induction cooktops, as recommended by the House Select Committee.
+Provide point-of-sale and mail-in rebates for electric appliances in replacement of fossil fuel appliances to deploy heat pumps for space and water heating and induction cooktops, as recommended by the House Select Committee on the Climate Crisis.

 Consumer Incentives for Home Retrofits.
 Provide incentives for home energy efficiency retrofits (such as through Rep. Welch’s HOMES Act/H.R.
 2043, which would provide up to $5,000 per retrofit.)
 A similar idea is to create an energy efficiency state revolving fund or reinstate the energy efficiency and conservation block grant.

 Incentives for All-Electric New Builds.
-Provide tax credits for all-electric new builds, with additional incentives for on-site solar, energy storage, high degrees of building envelope insulation, and either EV chargers for every parking space or proximity to high frequency transit.
+Provide tax credits for all-electric new builds, with additional incentives for on-site solar, energy storage, high degrees of building envelope insulation, and either electric vehicle chargers for every parking space or proximity to high frequency transit.

 Federal Building Retrofits.
 Provide supplemental appropriations to retrofit federal buildings to be highly efficient and all-electric wherever possible, driving down the costs of electric appliances.

 Race to the Top.
-Reward states with federal funding that update building codes and zoning codes; conduct education and outreach, fund retrofits appropriate to local circumstances, focus on underserved areas, and support schools, hospitals, and other public buildings.
+Reward states with federal funding that update building codes and zoning codes.
+Conduct education and outreach, fund retrofits appropriate to local circumstances, focus on underserved areas, and support schools, hospitals, and other public buildings.

-Invest in MUSH (Municipal, University, School, Hospital) Building Energy Efficiency.
+Invest in Municipal, University, School, and Hospital (MUSH) Building Energy Efficiency.
 Fund the Hill-Burton Program within the Health Resources and Services Administration (HRSA) at $2 billion over five years for hospital infrastructure, including targeted assistance to speed recovery from extreme weather events, install energy efficiency retrofits, energy storage, and implement microgrid systems to improve resilience (see Sec.
 41001 of Rep. Pallone’s LIFT Act/H.R.
 2741).